 The game pieces don’t just help McDonald’s upsell certain menu items.
 They also help attract consumers who would never usually buy from McDonald’s.

 McDonald’s also runs individual campaigns in each country, with customized game pieces, branding, and prizes.
 You can find out more about various gamification techniques and how they help businesses achieve their goals in our Gamification Whitepaper.
+By considering gamification techniques you can add extra promotional power to your coupon codes and discount codes.

 McDonald’s Monopoly prizes range from small dollar menu food items, all the way up to a top prize of $1 million in many markets.